 How to get there: 1 hour by car from Seattle and 1.5 hours by car from Vancouver Airport

 La Conner is a small fishing town on the Skagit River in northwestern Washington and one of the best secret vacation spots in the US.
 This town is filled with quaint hotels, Bed & Breakfast Inns, and arts and crafts stores.
-One of the best things to do during your time in La Conner is to go “antiquing”.
-In fact, there are dozens of antique shops both in the center of town or a short drive into the countryside, and you can find some beautiful, funky, and crazy pieces of old-time furniture and memorabilia.
+One of the best things to do in La Conner is to go “antiquing”.
+In fact, there are dozens of antique shops both in the town center and a short drive into the countryside, and you can find some beautiful, funky, and crazy pieces of old-time furniture and memorabilia.

 Every year, normally in April, Skagit Valley hosts the tulip festival.
 It is an absolutely beautiful event to see.
 The fields surrounding La Conner and beyond are filled with thousands and thousands of tulips in almost every color that you can possibly imagine.
 For a small entrance fee, you can walk the fields and purchase very inexpensive tulips.

 One of the most special things that you can do either to or from La Conner is to take the scenic Chaukanut Drive.
-This drive is approximately 21 miles (33 km) on the original roadway, and for most of it, you are driving along the Pacific Ocean with absolutely gorgeous views of mountains, trees, and water.
+This drive is approximately 21 miles (33 km) long and for most of it, you’ll be driving along the Pacific Ocean with absolutely gorgeous views of mountains, trees, and water.
 There are also a few excellent seafood restaurants along this drive such as the Chuckanut Manor Restaurant and the Oyster Bar on Chuckanut Drive, so make sure to visit during lunch or dinner.

 10. Carmel-by-the-Sea, California